Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A company is planning on migrating a web site to Azure.
 This is a public web site that is used by users on the Internet.
-Which of the following must the company plan for if they are planning to migrate the web site to Azure
+Which of the following must the company plan for if they are planning to migrate the web site to Azure?

 - [ ] They would need to deploy a VPN.
 - [ ] They would need to pay for the cost to transfer the web site to Azure.